ComparetheMarket/fettle/README.md

 testAssemblies:
     - .\src\MyProject\Tests\bin\Release\Tests.dll
     - .\src\MyProject\IntegrationTests\bin\Release\IntegrationTests.dll

-# [Required] The NUnit console test runner executable.
-# Fettle will use this to run your tests.
-nunitTestRunner: .\tools\NUnit\nunit3-console.exe

 # [Optional] Path to OpenCover test coverage report file.
 # If specified, Fettle will only mutate code that is already covered by tests.